England drawn against Italy and Germany in UEFA Nations League

 Issued on:

-Paris (AFP) – England, Italy and Germany were placed in the same group in the draw for the next edition of the UEFA Nations League on Thursday.
+Paris (AFP) – England, Italy and Germany were placed in the same group in the draw for the next edition of the UEFA Nations League on Thursday, a competition in which France will defend their title.

 Hungary will complete Group A3, the pick of the groups for the competition which will be played between June next year and June 2023.